NishkaDG/AR22/Assignments/assignment_2.md

 When we enter a cube at the same position as an existing cube, the cubes explosively repel each other and are flung to different corners of the space.

 ### <ins>Exercise 2.2</ins>
-[Explain why your objects fall through the ground.

-Try to place an object on top of another object.
-Explain what happens and why?

-Explain the difference between the two different raycast functions (Unity's build-in and AR Foundation's)?
-- When will you use each function?
-- Can you combine them in a meaningful way?
-- If you want to use gravity in your project, how can you change the design of the debug planes to look nicer?]

 In this exercise, we began to use the AR Foundation raycast.
+Our cube prefabs had gravity enabled and we did not have any other colliders set.
 This initially caused our cubes to fall through the ground.
-The gravity feature of the cube prefab was enabled.
-Further, within the rigidbody feature, collision detection was set to discrete, i.e, at specific discrete time intervals, the object would move a fixed number of units, according to the force applied on it (in this case, gravity).
-This meant that the game may not be able to detect the collision at all since the cube only changed position directly without passing through intermediate points (the ground).
-On disabling rigidbody, the object no longer falls through the ground.
+On disabling gravity within rigidbody, the cube no longer falls to the ground.

-Now, on adding an object on top of the current object, the new object simply applies just in front of the old object.
+Now, on adding an object on top of the current object, the two objects still collide and repel each other.

 The Unity built-in raycast function tracks objects in the physical world, whereas AR Foundation's raycast tracks trackable AR objects that may not exist in the physical world.